What is Medicare?

 What does it cover?

-Medicare Parts A and B cover certain medical services and supplies in hospitals, doctors’ offices, and other health care settings.
+Medicare Parts A and B cover certain medical services and supplies in hospitals, providers’ offices, and other health care settings.
 Medicare Part D covers prescription drugs.

 Part A (Hospital Insurance) helps pay for hospital stays and inpatient care.

-Part B (Medical Insurance) helps pay for doctor visits and outpatient care.
+Part B (Medical Insurance) helps pay for provider visits and outpatient care.